celo-org/docs/blog/05-09-23-building-dynamic-user-interfaces-for-erc721/building-dynamic-and-scalable-user-interfaces-for-celo-erc721-smart-contracts-using-react.md

 This tutorial would provide you with the tools you need to setup your react project and also walk you through writing some react implementation code.

+## Prerequisites

+- Prior knowledge of javascript
+- Familiarity with the command line
+- Basic understanding of blockchain concepts
+- Have some knowledge of solidity and its concepts
+- Have a basic understanding of **[React](https://react.org)**.
+Knowledge of JSX, props, state, and hooks.

+## Requirements
+- **[NodeJS](https://nodejs.org/en/download)** from V12.or higher
+- A code editor or text editor. **[VSCode](https://code.visualstudio.com/download)** is recommended
+- A terminal. **[Git Bash](https://git-scm.com/downloads)** is recommended
+- An Internet Browser and a good internet connection

+## Why Use React?

+When it comes to implementing smart contracts on the Celo blockchain, React can be used to build a user interface that interacts with the smart contracts.
+Here are some reasons why you might choose to use React for this task:

+1. React makes it easy to build complex user interfaces: React's component-based architecture makes it easy to create reusable UI elements that can be combined to build complex user interfaces.
+This can be particularly useful when building a user interface for interacting with smart contracts, as there may be many different actions and data inputs required.

+2. React is fast and efficient: React is designed to be fast and efficient, which can be important when building a user interface that interacts with smart contracts on the blockchain.
+By using React, you can ensure that your UI remains responsive and performs well, even when dealing with large amounts of data.

+3. React has a large and active community: React has a large and active community of developers who contribute to the library and share their knowledge and experience.
+This can be particularly useful when building a user interface for interacting with smart contracts, as there may be complex issues or challenges that arise during development.

+4. React integrates well with other libraries and tools: React can be used alongside other libraries and tools, such as Redux for state management, React Router for routing, and Web3.js for interacting with the blockchain.
+This can make it easier to build a comprehensive solution for interacting with smart contracts on the Celo blockchain.

+## Getting Started

+React is a popular JavaScript library used for building user interfaces.
+It is widely used in web development due to its ability to create reusable UI components and its fast rendering capabilities.
+In this article, we will provide a detailed guide on how to install React using relevant terminal code.
 As I have always done in these series, I would point out the smart contract we are implementing for those new to this tutorial!

 ### MyNFT.sol